Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

 1. Extract the files from the project archive you created and downloaded earlier in this tutorial into a directory.

-1. Navigate to the parent folder for your project, and open the *pom.xml* file in a text editor.
+1. Navigate to the parent folder for your project, and open the `pom.xml` Maven project file in a text editor.

-1. Add the dependencies for Spring OAuth2 security; for example:
+1. Add the dependencies for Spring OAuth2 security to the `pom.xml`:

    ```xml
    <dependency>